This is the second out of three entries of the tax declaration guide on tax deductions. We’ll cover:

 These limits change from time to time.
 You can always check the latest from the BSV here.

 By the way, all figures are per spouse (if applicable).
 And contributions must have been made in the respective tax year.
-You must also enclose proof of the contributions to your tax return.
+You’ll also have to upload proof of pillar 3a contributions to the platform.
+All pillar 3a solution providers seem dedicated tax extracts for this purpose around Jan/Feb of the next year.

 You can deduct certain insurance premiums using this form.
 It’s split into two parts.